23-codes/23Coins/README.md

 0 - https://twitter.com/graylsidus  - Bonus points for being first in finding the warp zone and also solving 23isReal.com 1 - https://twitter.com/mikeboya - Bonus points for being first in finding a hidden meaning.
 2 - https://twitter.com/Zevlag - Bonus points for being first in finding a hidden meaning.
+3 - https://twitter.com/gateherder - Bonus points for being first to show me something new.

 Coin 0 Level 1 Solvers
 ----------------------